 Have you ever stopped to look at the clothing sold in stores today?
-Not just the style of clothing but the construction, materials and durability.
-If you haven’t, next time you’re shopping for clothes take a minute to really examine it.
+Not just the style of clothing but the construction, materials, and durability.
+If you haven’t, next time you’re shopping for clothes take a minute to examine them.

 I started paying attention to this a few years ago when I started my Eco-Friendly Journey.